shrinil-thakkar/File-Transfer-via-QR-code/README.md

 # File-Transfer-via-QR-code

-# Use-case : Transfer a file from pc to phone
+# Use-case : Transfer a file from your local computer to your phone

 1. Select a file on your local computer.